Regular and Substantive Interaction (RSI)

 Getting Support for RSI

-- Get Help from FCLT the FCLT can offer help with any specific questions you might have to try to implement RSI-related changes to a course, or for help with courses that are not eligible for RSI review at this time.
+- Get Help from FCLT the FCLT can offer help with any specific questions you might have to try to implement RSI-related changes to a course design, or for help with courses that are not eligible for RSI review at this time.
 You can make an RSI appointment with FCLT for a consultation - just know that this is NOT an RSI Review in the formal mentoring program and does not count toward the RSI requirements.

 Reference: Mt.
 SAC RSI Side Letter, Dec 20, 2024